ossec/ossec-docs/docs/manual/output/syslog-output.rst

     2008/07/25 12:55:16 ossec-csyslogd: INFO: Forwarding alerts via syslog to: ‘192.168.4.1:514′.
     2008/07/25 12:55:16 ossec-csyslogd: INFO: Forwarding alerts via syslog to: ‘10.1.1.1:514′.

-On the syslog server, this is what you should get (every log separated by level, rule, location and the actual event that generated it):
+This is what the syslog server should receive (every log separated by level, rule, location and the actual event that generated it):

 .. code-block:: console